Spring 2025 Preview Dinner

 Sterling Crawford

-B. 1997 | Born in Greenville, SC, living in Greenville, SC
+B. 1997 | Greenville, SC, USA

+A graduate of the College of Charleston with a degree in Finance (2019), Sterling has spent five years in accounting, while also growing her art business.
+In 2023, she founded Stall Three Studio as a way to curate collections of contemporary art that highlight various cultural narratives.
 Her artistic philosophy is driven by a belief in art’s ability to connect people across different backgrounds.
-Through her work, Sterling invites audiences to appreciate not only the beauty of art but also its power to bridge worlds and perspectives.
+This is thread into her business as well as her work as a self-taught painter, inviting audiences to appreciate not only the beauty of art but also its power to bridge worlds and perspectives.

 Laurel Holmes